- About Us

 (30) after the spring meeting a slate of candidates eligible for State offices and the Nominating committee.

 E. The board of directors shall approve candidates for National office and submit names to the AANA Nominating Committee in accordance with the timeline established by the AANA.

 Elections shall be by ballot, which may be by mail or electronic transmission.

-The Nominating Committee shall provide for a ballot to be mailed or electronically sent to each active member qualified to vote not less than forty-five (45) days prior to the annual fall meeting.
-Ballots must be completed and returned not later than twenty-one (21) days prior to the Annual fall meeting.
+The Nominating Committee shall provide for a ballot to be mailed or electronically sent to each active member qualified to vote not less than forty-five (45) days prior to October 1.
+Ballots must be completed and returned not later than twenty-one (21) days prior to October 1.